 My other favourite resource is The Man in Seat61, which I have religiously used in Europe and across the world since it includes ferry timings and other useful transit information.

 Europe is both accessible and, if planned accordingly, within a reasonable budget, but the best bonus of all?
 Looking out of the train window.
-You’ll see of Europe travelling by train then you thought possible.
+You’ll see more of Europe travelling by train than you thought possible.